-Volkswagen has introduced a new trim to its T-Roc, bringing black styling details and upgraded equipment to the popular SUV.
+The Volkswagen T-Roc has gained a new trim, bringing black styling details and upgraded equipment to the popular SUV.

 Called Black Edition, the package builds on the mid-range SE trim, with prices starting from £23,750 for the 1.0-litre 113bhp TSI petrol version.